Coq au Vin

 - 5g Fresh Parsley

-In a small pan, cook the mushrooms until they release their moisture and become brown.
+In a small pan, heat olive oil over medium heat and cook the mushrooms until they release their moisture and become brown.
 Set aside.
-Mix the cornstarch with the same amount of water to make a slurry.
+Mix the cornstarch with the same amount of cold water to make a slurry.
 Add the mushrooms to the pot with the chicken, and then stir in the cornstarch slurry to thicken the sauce.
 Cook for an additional 5 minutes, stirring occasionally.
-Remove the bay leaf before serving on a bed of white rice.
+Remove the bay leaf and sprigs of thyme before serving on a bed of white rice.
 Garnish with fresh parsley.

 Upgrade to unlock the rest of this recipe